 • Who are already in the United States

-• Burma (the Administration announced it would end January 26, 2026, but a court delayed the end)
+• Burma (the Administration announced it would end January 26, 2026, but a lower court delayed the end)

-• El Salvador (Valid through September 9, 2026)
+• El Salvador (Scheduled to end September 9, 2026)

-• Ethiopia (the Administration announced it would end February 13, 2026, but a court delayed the end)
+• Ethiopia (the Administration announced it would end February 13, 2026, but a lower court delayed the end)

-• Lebanon (Valid through May 27, 2026)
+• Lebanon (Scheduled to end November 27, 2026)

-• Somalia (the Administration announced it would end March 17, 2026, but a court delayed the end)
+• Somalia (the Administration announced it would end March 17, 2026, but a lower court delayed the end)

-• South Sudan (the Administration announced it would end January 5, 2026, but a court delayed the end)
+• South Sudan (the Administration announced it would end January 5, 2026, but a lower court delayed the end)

 • Sudan (Scheduled to end October 19, 2026)